billkable/tanzu-dev-portal/content/learningpaths/getting-started-with-tap/_index.md

     Get started with *Tanzu Application Platform*.
     - Bootstrap an application with *Accelerator*.
     - Build an application with *Tanzu Build Service*.
+    - Observe the *Supply Chain Choreography*.
     - Deploy an application with *Cloud Native Runtime*.
-    - Monitor an application with *Application View*.
+    - Observe an application with *Application View*.
 team:
   - VMware Tanzu
 duration: 360